 Step Back in Time

-After winding along in Pinehurst, you turn onto Carolina Vista.
+After winding along the streets of Pinehurst, you turn onto Carolina Vista.
 At the end of the lane is the Carolina Hotel, a large and impressive white building that dates back to 1901.
 Step into the lobby and you could easily imagine stepping back in time.
 Several sitting areas, the hall of history lined with photos of Pinehurst through the years and even the doormen and bellmen in knickers will conjure images of a time gone by.
 After an enjoyable dinner in the main dining room, sit back in one of the white rockers that line the wrap-around porch — possibly the best seat in town.
-Pinehurst Resort also encompasses the Manor Inn, for more casual lodging, and Holly Inn, the first hotel in Pinehurst (it opened in 1895) which the resort purchased and reopened in 1999 after the Holly underwent a multi-million dollar renovation.
+Pinehurst Resort also encompasses the newly-renovated Manor Inn, for more casual lodging, and the Holly Inn, the first hotel in Pinehurst (it opened in 1895) which the resort purchased and reopened in 1999 after the Holly underwent a multi-million dollar renovation.
 Money well spent.

 In the heart of the village is the Pine Crest Inn, once owned by Donald Ross and today the place for an evening drink.
 Whether relaxing on the porch or joining the group practicing their chips shots into the fireplace in the lobby, you’ll meet no strangers here.